Portfolio Tracker: Mastering your Finances

 While the taxonomy includes five layers for asset classification, only three are utilized to set asset allocation: Geoclass Objective, Class, and the asset itself.
 The other layers provide guidance for allocation targets but are purely informative.
 Consequently, I define my allocation based on these three layers, then observe the resulting allocation based on the remaining three layers (Subclass, Dimension, and Sector), potentially making adjustments—such as increasing or decreasing investments in a sector, adding or removing a dimension, or incorporating more assets of a subclass.

-I opted for using percentages for higher categories (Geo and Class) and weights for assets, as defining percentages for a few items is simpler, whereas it becomes more complex for a larger set.
-Should I choose to use percentages for assets, I'd need to alter nearly all percentages for assets in the same Geo/Class.
-Additionally, by employing weights, I can establish personalized rules based on Geo/Class.
+I opted for using percentages for higher categories (Geo Objective and Class) and weights for assets, as defining percentages for a few items is simpler, whereas it becomes more complex for a larger set.
+Should I choose to use percentages for assets, I'd need to alter nearly all percentages for assets in the same Geo Objective/Class.
+Additionally, by employing weights, I can establish personalized rules based on Geo Objective/Class.
 For instance, I might use a scale of 0-10 for Stocks in Brazil and 0-5 for ETFs in the US.

 note